 You do you, but you give others the room and freedom to be them.

 Hawaiian silk shirt, MARTINE ROSE, ruched cropped top, ZARA, checkered skirt, CLARISSE GOTICO, necklaces, AC+632, color-blocked ankle boots, CHARLES & KEITH, striped scarf necklace (as an embellishment on hat), FOREVER 21, headband and brooch (as an embellishment on hat), AC+632

 “Freaky,” after all, doesn’t have to be a negative.
 But by definition, it means “odd,” “strange” and “eccentric,” which honestly aren’t anyone’s favorite words.
 So for this month and the next ones, we’re going by Mimi’s dictionary instead:

 “unusual, unique and [uncommon].”

 We love ourselves a little alliteration.

 The challenge—if you can call it that—is to Let Your Freak Flag Fly in the best possible light.
 Because in a world where social media is currency and #goals are a little too tiring to keep up with, the only way to thrive might just be, as Mimi says, to own your flaws and turn them into your strengths.
 Who cares if your teeth are a little asymmetric?

 For the rest of the world, Mimiyuuuh might be a slice of entertainment, a LOcq4l j3j3 gHuÖrl that’s equal parts inspirational and attainable.
-But for us, she’s a girl that grew into herself and owned it, made something of it and opened our eyes to the possibilities of what doing so could bring—all in an afternoon where we played a little dress-up in Wonderland.
+But for us, he’s a person that grew into himself and owned it, made something of it and opened our eyes to the possibilities of what doing so could bring—all in an afternoon where we played a little dress-up in Wonderland.